Thomas Freeman - Omaha, NE

 Overview

-He has been rated as AV-Preeminent by his peers for his legal skills and ethical conduct since 2012, a distinction only awarded to around 10% of attorneys.
-He has also been a voted a SuperLawyers Rising Star.
+Tom has been rated AV-Preeminent by Martindale-Hubbell since 2012, a distinction awarded by his peers for legal skills and ethical conduct that is earned by fewer than 10% of attorneys nationwide.
+He has also been recognized as a SuperLawyers Rising Star.

-Tom was an award-winning Law Professor at Creighton University for more than 10 years, where he taught courses on business law, negotiation, and litigation, while also coaching the University’s award-winning Mock Trial Team.
+Tom was an award-winning law professor at Creighton University for more than ten years, where he taught business law, negotiation, and litigation while coaching the University's award-winning Mock Trial Team.
+He is a frequent speaker at legal conferences and has published extensively in legal journals and bar publications.

 Awards and Honors